IndaPlus25/alviny-task-9/specification.md

-# `[a-z0-9#\- ]` Language specification
+# az09 Language specification

-The language name is pronounced "Ay Zed Zero Nine" and is the regex that matches the character set that the language uses.
+The language name is pronounced "Ay Zed Zero Nine" and is the regex that matches the character set that the language uses `[a-z0-9#\- ]`.

 The language uses 16-bit instructions,  and 4 bit register addresses (16 registers).